genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 - `prepare_script`: absolute path to the all_prepare.py script downloaded in the section [above](#running-with-a-cluster).
 - `python3_exec`: path to python3 executable on the cluster.
 - `memory`: max memory to reserve on the cluster.
-- `memory_ava`: max memory to reserve on the cluster un all-vs-all mode (should be higher than memory).
+- `memory_ava`: max memory to reserve on the cluster in all-vs-all mode (should be higher than memory).
-- `threads`: number of threads for launching jobs on the cluster (must be a divider of the memory).

 ### Database